6 Simple Changes That Could Help You Save $2,997 a Year

 5. Forget Delivery & Make Pizza at Home!

 Ordering pizza is a quick dinner solution, but a typical pie costs more than $15.
-Of course, there are times when ordering out works for your busy schedule, but if you have a little extra time you can make your own at home, like this Grilled Taco Pizza, for a lot less.
+Of course, there are times when ordering out works for your busy schedule, but if you have a little extra time you can make your own at home for a lot less.
 And when you factor in the amount of time delivery takes, you could have your homemade version on the table in roughly the same amount of time it would take for delivery.
 A Domino's large, Brooklyn-style pepperoni pizza is $15.
 You can make a similar pizza for half that cost, while adding healthy ingredients like peppers and mushrooms to boot.

 Save $90 per year.
 (Make pizza at home once a month instead of ordering out.)